kwlucas/Tech-Blog/README.md

 ![Demo Gif](./public/images/TechBlogDemo3.gif)

-While signed in any comment you have made will have a delete button on the bottom right.
-Clicking on the delete buttom will remove the comment from the post.
+While signed in, any comment you have made will have a delete button on the bottom right.
+Clicking on the delete button will remove the comment from the post.
 Note, this cannot be undone.

 <p align="right">(<a href="#top">back to top</a>)</p>